GiuParca/to-do-list/README.md

 <h2>What I&#39;ve learned:</h2>
 <p>This exercise is part of my goal to put my web development knowledge into practice and understand the synergy between JavaScript, HTML, and CSS in creating dynamic experiences.</p>
 <p>Through DOM manipulation in JavaScript, I handled user interactions, task entries, and real-time updates.
-I also focused on making it visually attractive and easy to use with the touch of CSS.</p>
+I also focused on making it visually attractive with CSS.</p>